 On 6 February 2020, the Group signed a construction contract for the Meraki development project in Vilnius, Lithuania.
-The total capital commitment in respect to construction costs contracted amounts to EUR 2.5 million for the current construction phase.
-The total construction commitment could increase to EUR 22.9 million once the Fund approves all construction phases.
+The total capital commitment in respect of construction costs contracted amounts to EUR 4.5 million for the current construction phase.
+The total construction